Day Eight: ¿Y Si Me Suelto?

 Artist Statement

 There is always a precise moment when departure becomes real.
 It arrives beyond the booking of flights or the packing of suitcases.
 It happens when the bag is placed by the door and left standing there, upright and waiting.
 In that quiet positioning, the decision settles into the body.
-The balcony still held the same view that had framed my days: palms shifting lightly in the wind, the ocean stretching outward, the familiar horizon line that had slowly reorganised my internal pace.
+The balcony still held the same view that had framed my days: palms shifting lightly in the wind, the ocean stretching outward, the familiar horizon line that had slowly reorganized my internal pace.
 Nothing in the landscape had changed, yet something in me had.

 What struck me in this moment was the composure of the suitcase itself.
 It felt unhurried.
 Unburdened.
 It felt deliberate.
 Within my research on intentional solitude, I have come to understand that departure is part of solitude's practice rather than its opposite.
 One enters solitude with intention, but one must also learn how to leave it without abandoning what was restored there.
 The suitcase, in this sense, holds more than belongings.
 It carries journals filled with reflection, rhythms that have slowed, breath that has steadied, and a nervous system that has had time to soften.